EnriqueVilchezL/git_workshop/git_basics/docs/lessons/workshop.en.md

     In this workshop, we use `--no-rebase` to keep things simple and avoid confusion while we learn.
 But in real work environments, using `rebase` is better because it keeps the history cleaner and easier to understand.

     Rebase puts your changes on top of the new changes from the remote repository, making the history a straight line.
 For now, we don’t use it to keep things easier.

-    Besides `--no-rebase`, the command has other parameters:

-    - `origin`: is the name of the remote repository where we get the changes from (it’s usually called this).
-When you run `git clone https://github.com/user/project.git`, Git automatically creates a “remote” called origin that points to that URL.
-    - `main`: is the main branch of the repository where we get the changes from (don’t worry about branches for now).
-    - `--allow-unrelated-histories`: is used to join two projects that didn’t have anything to do with each other before, like when you merge two different folders.
-In this case, we use it because the repo we cloned was empty, so Git sees two different histories (one with commits — the remote — and one empty — the local).

     > 🧠 **Remember:** In real teams, `git pull --rebase` is commonly used to avoid problems and keep everything tidy.
 Here we keep it simple so you can learn without stress.